What does the IR35 legislation mean?

 - The fees associated with using an umbrella company can be as high if not higher than those of an accounting firm.

 - You can mix and match where contracts are concerned, meaning a contract maybe inside IR35 and another outside of IR35, using the same limited company – giving you both a salary and tax efficient dividends.

 Get it Right First Time

-It’s important to get this right and pay the right amount of tax, because the tax investigation window is 5 years and if you are found to have falsely operated outside of IR35 you could be ordered to payback the underpaid tax or have to pay a penalty and interest.
+It’s important to get this right and pay the right amount of tax, because the tax investigation window can extend up to six years after a return is lodged, so if you are found to have falsely operated outside of IR35, you could be ordered to pay back the underpaid tax or have to pay a penalty and interest.

 For a more detailed explanation on IR35 and how it may apply to you, check out our blog post on the IR35 here.

 Better still, contact one of our expert IR35 Tax advisors today on 020 8108 0090.

 - Contractor companies explained